-It is entrance exam high time in Japan.
-Not only future bachelors, but also the future masters are shivering with anticipation.
-If you think of enrolling into a Japanese university for your master’s degree and consider a two-year master’s programme in Humanities, this is just the right section for you.
+It is the entrance exam high time in Japan.
+Not only future bachelors but also the future masters are shivering with anticipation.
+If you think of enrolling in a Japanese university for your master’s degree and consider a two-year master’s program in Humanities, this is just the right section for you.
 I won’t write about how to enter a Japanese university, every university provides detailed guidelines to the entrance procedures on their webpages.
-Instead I will provide information on what career choices await you as a foreign student enrolled in master’s courses in Japan.
+Instead, I will provide information on what career choices await you as a foreign student enrolled in master’s courses in Japan.

 After graduating from a Japanese university

-I was very happy to hear that some students considered enrolling into doctorate courses.
+I was very happy to hear that some students considered enrolling in doctorate courses.

 However, the majority of the students with whom I talked today planed to find a job in Japan.
-There were some students who planned to leave Japan, but very few.
+Some students planned to leave Japan, but very few.

-Those students who planned to stay in Japan either have already found the job, or were about to get an offer.
+Those students who planned to stay in Japan either have already found the job or were about to get an offer.
 They told me that they were job hunting during their last year of master’s.
 They were writing their thesis and searching for a job at the same time.
-Job hunting process is very bureaucratic in Japan, you have to write a CV, write a lot of accompanying papers, including the reason of application.
+The job-hunting process is very bureaucratic in Japan, you have to write a CV, write a lot of accompanying papers, including the reason for application.
 The deadlines are very strict, so it is a miracle that the students could both find a job and complete a thesis.

 I’ve heard that the native Japanese students, once acquired a degree, are not obliged to work according to the qualifications given by their universities.
-I also heard that it is vice versa in case of foreign students.
-My conversation with master’s students, however, didn’t prove that rumour.
-As, for example, a girl who wrote a thesis on the theme of proverbs was planning to work in a travelling agency.
+I also heard that it is vice versa in the case of foreign students.
+My conversation with master’s students, however, didn’t prove that rumor.
+As, for example, a girl who wrote a thesis on the theme of proverbs was planning to work in a traveling agency.